abaltatech/flutter/README_ABALTATECH.md

 ## Structure of Changes

 Our modifications to the Flutter engine are stored as patch files within the repository.
 Applying multiple patches is done in lexicographic order and thus the files have a consecutive number as a prefix to their name in order to be applied in the correct order.
 These patch files are created using standard Git commands.
-The patch files are located in the `master` branch under the `abaltatech_patches` directory.
+The patch files are located in the `master` branch under the `patches` directory.

 ## Applying Patches Locally